sugarlabs/musicblocks/guide/README.md

 2, 3, 2],`.
 What is important is that the sum of the intervals in an octave is 12 half-steps.

+The *Mode length* block will return the number of intervals (scalar steps) in the current mode.

 ![alt tag](https://rawgithub.com/walterbender/musicblocks/master/guide/mode1.svg "mode widget")

 The *Mode* widget lets you explore modes and generate custom